maAPPsDEV/magic-number-attack/README.md

     using memory slot on scratch space - 0x00
       √ should deploy hacker contract with bytecodes (140ms) √ should answer magic number (81ms)
-    using memory slot on free memory pointer - 0x40
-      √ should deploy hacker contract with bytecodes (119ms) √ should answer magic number (94ms)
+    using memory slot on free memory pointer - 0x40, and 12 bytes initialization opcodes √ should deploy hacker contract with bytecodes (119ms) √ should answer magic number (94ms)
     using memory slot on zero slot - 0x60